Dutch intervention in Bali (1849): Treaty

 The death of Jelantik nevertheless represented a considerable blow to Balinese resistance.
-Through the intervention of the trader Mads Lange and the ruler Kesinan of Badung, a new treaty was signed in July 1849, giving control over Buleleng and Jembrana to the Dutch.
+Through the intervention of the trader Mads Lange and the ruler Kesiman of Badung, a new treaty was signed in July 1849, giving control over Buleleng and Jembrana to the Dutch.
 The ruler of Lombok obtained control over Karangasem.
 The Dutch had their headquarters in Singaraja, where a Dutch Controller ruled over the local Raja from 1855.